Creating Virtual Environment

 - Open the Settings/Preferences dialog box, and then open the Python Interpreter page.

-- Click next to the Project Interpreter field, and choose the option Create VirtualEnv.
+- Click next to the Project Interpreter field and choose Add.
+The Add Python Interpreter dialog opens.